-‘The most precious gift we can offer others is our presence.
-When mindfulness embraces those we love, they will bloom like flowers.’ ~Thich Nhat Hanh
+“The most precious gift we can offer others is our presence.
+When mindfulness embraces those we love, they will bloom like flowers.”

-The practice of mindfulness originated within Buddhist traditions but has been adapted into a healing modality for a wide range of illnesses.
+The practice of mindfulness originated within Buddhist traditions, but has since been adapted into a healing modality for a wide range of illnesses.
 Impressive study results confirm the power of focusing our attention with intention on improving biological functioning on everything from cancer recovery to immune response to chronic pain.

 Recently, a Canadian sexologist Lori Brotto applied the technique of mindfulness to sexual dysfunction with heartening results.
 ‘We spend far too much time worrying about whether we’re ‘normal’ or good enough,” says Brotto.
 “Mindfulness is about cutting out that kind of noise and tapping into what your body is doing.”
 Her research shows that many sexual dysfunction symptoms aren’t generally caused by physiological wiring problems, but more often by a psychological mind-body disconnect.

-It doesn’t really matter what kind of anxiety you bring to the bedroom, whether it is performance anxiety or fears about achieving orgasm, as soon as the mind starts spinning, you leave the present moment and trigger the physiological flight/fight response, which makes it impossible to focus on the sensations in your body.
-Thoughts of work, family concerns or body issues literally take you away from the visceral experience of contact.
-It feels like no feeling in your body.
-Forget about arousal, you might not even feel someone pinch you when you are lost in a mind out of control.
+It doesn’t really matter what kind of anxiety you bring to the bedroom, whether it is performance anxiety or fears about achieving orgasm.
+As soon as the mind starts spinning, you leave the present moment and trigger the physiological flight or fight response, which makes it impossible to focus on the sensations in your body.
+Thoughts of work, family concerns, or body issues literally take you away from the visceral experience of contact.
+Forget about arousal – you might not even feel someone pinch you when you are lost in a mind out of control.

-What better place to practice it, then with the person you love.
+Mindfulness and meditation has always been associated with loving kindness and it has the potential to have a snowball effect in life.
+What better place to practice it than with the person you love.
 Showing up mindfully and experiencing the remarkable range of sensations that physical love and arousal creates in the body is transformative in your relationship and your life.
 There is no higher gateway to transcendence.